American entry into World War I: Navy

 Daniels, as a newspaperman, knew the value of publicity.
 In 1915 he set up the Naval Consulting Board headed by Thomas Edison to obtain the advice and expertise of leading scientists, engineers, and industrialists.
 It popularized technology, naval expansion, and military preparedness, and was well covered in the media.
 But according to Coletta he ignored the nation's strategic needs, and disdaining the advice of its experts, Daniels suspended meetings of the Joint Army and Navy Board for two years because it was giving unwelcome advice, chopped in half the General Board's recommendations for new ships, reduced the authority of officers in the Navy yards where ships were built and repaired, and ignored the administrative chaos in his department.
-Bradley Fiske, one of the most innovative admirals in American naval history, in 1914 was Daniels' top aide; he recommended a reorganization that would prepare for war, but Daniels refused.
+Bradley Fiske, one of the most innovative admirals in US naval history, in 1914 was Daniels' top aide; he recommended a reorganization that would prepare for war, but Daniels refused.
 Instead he replaced Fiske in 1915 and brought in for the new post of Chief of Naval Operations an unknown captain, William Benson.
-Chosen for his compliance, Benson proved to be a wily bureaucrat who was more interested in preparing the U.S. Navy for the possibility of an eventual showdown with Britain than an immediate one with Germany.
+Chosen for his compliance, Benson proved to be a wily bureaucrat who was more interested in preparing the US Navy for the possibility of an eventual showdown with Britain than an immediate one with Germany.
 Benson told Sims he "would as soon fight the British as the Germans".
 Proposals to send observers to Europe were blocked, leaving the Navy in the dark about the success of the German submarine campaign.
 Admiral William Sims charged after the war that in April 1917, only ten percent of the Navy's warships were fully manned; the rest lacked 43% of their seamen.
 Light antisubmarine ships were few in number, as if Daniels had been unaware of the German submarine menace that had been the focus of foreign policy for two years.
 The Navy's only warfighting plan, the "Black Plan" assumed the Royal Navy did not exist and that German battleships were moving freely about the Atlantic and the Caribbean and threatening the Panama Canal.
 Daniels' tenure would have been even less successful save for the energetic efforts of Assistant Secretary Franklin D. Roosevelt, who effectively ran the Department.
 His most recent biographer concludes that, "it is true that Daniels had not prepared the navy for the war it would have to fight."

 Decision for war

-By 1916 a new factor was emerging—a sense of national self-interest and American nationalism.
+By 1916 a new factor was emerging—a sense of national self-interest and US nationalism.
 The unbelievable casualty figures in Europe were sobering—two vast battles caused over one million casualties each.
 Clearly this war would be a decisive episode in the history of the world.
-Every effort to find a peaceful solution was frustrated.
+Every effort to find a peaceful solution had been unavailing.